Using Visual Aids | 10 Tips

 Know what you want the audience to do as a result of hearing your presentation.
 Then figure out what they need to know to do what you want them to do.
 Then create a simple outline that logically and clearly develops your main points.
 Finally, create visual aids to support your message.

 They are aids to your presentation – not its sum and substance.
-Use them to highlight and support your key points.
+Using visual aids is meant to highlight and support your key points.

-3. Make them visible to the entire audience.
+Tip 3.
+Make your visual aids visible to the entire audience.

 Projecting an image people can’t see is as senseless as speaking so softly people can’t hear.

-4. Talk to the audience, not to the aid.
+Tip 4.
+Talk to the audience, not to your visual aids.

 Look at the audience at least 80% of the time.
 Avoid turning your back to the audience.

-6. Explain the content of the aid when you first show it.
+Tip 6.
+Explain the content of the visual aid when you first show it.

 As soon as you show people an object, they will look at it – even if you’re talking about something else.
 Don’t make them divide their attention.

-7. When you finish with the aid, remove it, cover it, or turn it off.
+Tip 7.
+When you finish with the visual aid, remove it, cover it, or turn it off.

 (See above.)
 When using PowerPoint, tap the B key and the screen will go to black.
 Tap any other key and the screen light up again.

-8. Limit the amount of material on any one aid.
+Tip 8.
+Limit the amount of material on any one visual aid.